My Approach to Helping

 My approach to therapy is rooted in compassion, collaboration, and authenticity.
-As such, it is important to me that I do not disguise my own humanity when working with clients, and that I honour clients' own knowledge and experience within the therapy environment.
+It's important to me that I don't hide my own humanity when working with clients, and that I honour clients' own knowledge and experience within the therapy environment.
 In my role as a therapist, I believe my job is to facilitate "helpful conversations" - conversations that will allow clients to view their lives, including the problems that they're experiencing as well as their strengths and capabilities, through a new lens.
 I appreciate and encourage the diversity of human experience; I believe in the power of thoughtful humour; and I hope to create a safe and inviting space for clients to discuss their deepest concerns and ultimately work towards living their best lives.

 What I Love about Being a Psychotherapist

 It is a privilege for me to be a therapist and bear witness to both the pain and triumphs of my clients' lives.
 At the end of the day, we're all human beings - we all have moments of crisis and struggle, and we all have moments of hopefulness and joy.
 I love being a therapist because I get to participate in people's journeys from crisis to joyfulness and living the lives they truly want, and I truly can't think of anything more fulfilling than that.

 Important Factors for Choosing a Therapist